exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 (3, 4, 5)
 ```

-Writing arguments in an incorrect order will result in an error.
+Writing arguments in an incorrect order will result in an error:

 ```python
 >>>def my_function(*args, a, b):